 In April of 1994, ground was broken for the first Day Spring residences in Louisville.
 Jack famously said: "We will no longer refer to ‘my friend’ or ‘your family,’ but rather our Day Spring family."
 For those with sons and daughters aspiring for a life of choices, Day Spring finally answered: "What is next for me?"

 The Dream Continues

 In the fall of 2016, a merger between Day Spring and Community Living, Inc. greatly expanded our capacity to provide services.
 For a combined 62+ years, Day Spring and Community Living have empowered people with intellectual and developmental disabilities to live fulfilling lives.
-The merger offered an opportunity to operate long-term in a financially sound manner while taking full advantage of the combined strengths and efficiencies of each organization.
+Now able to provide Family Home Providers, the merger offered an opportunity to operate long-term in a financially sound manner while taking full advantage of the combined strengths and efficiencies of each organization.